domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Shut up and calculate. --David Mermin, Physicist

-It from bit. --John Archibald Wheeler, Physicist
+It from bit. --John Archibald Wheeler, American Physicist

 Eppur si muove.
 (And yet it moves.) --Galileo Galilei, Astronomer